StefanatouGerasimina/StefanatouGerasimina/README.md

 Data scientist with a strong computer science background.
 I hold a B.Sc. in Computer Science with a specialization in Data Manipulation from the University of Piraeus, Greece.
-I am currently working as a Python Developer and ML Engineer at a startup company and have demonstrated experience in building machine learning models, implementing microservices to expose them at scale in production environments by using text mining and harvesting techniques.
-As an individual, I can be described by my ambitions, eagerness and hardworking personality, while as a team member, I am highly collaborative, supportive and open-minded.
+I am a data scientist and analyst with over three years of experience in customer analytics and driving business growth and I am currently working as a Data Scientist-Analyst at Accenture.
+Currently, I am focused on enhancing intelligent automation and utilizing generative AI to improve customer support.
+I enjoy turning business challenges into practical, data-driven strategies and working closely with stakeholders in multiple markets.

 **Here are some info about me:**